tooljump/tooljump/docs/docs/writing-integrations/caching.md

 # Caching

 Caching improves performance by storing integration results and avoiding unnecessary re-execution.
-Tooljump automatically caches your integration results based on the `cache` property in your metadata.
+ToolJump automatically caches your integration results based on the `cache` property in your metadata.

 :::note
 For where and how result caching is implemented, see [Server Architecture: caching](../server-architecture.md#caches-results-of-integrations-for-performance-reasons).